bmonkaba/ERISCore/docs/index.md

 The /include/AppTemplate.h file is provided as a template which contains empty virtual function implementations required by the framework.

 What does required by the framework mean?
 How are apps executed? initialization? what about my own libraries and arduino code... etc???
-Lets take a step back and look at a standard arduino application structure:
+Lets take a step back and look at a standard arduino application structure

 <br>
 ```